What is DRSABCD: The first aid acronym explained

 S - SEND for help

-Call 000 (or 112 from a mobile), ask someone to find the nearest defibrillator (AED), and stay with the casualty until help arrives.
+Ask someone to find the nearest defibrillator (AED), and stay with the casualty until help arrives.

 A - Check AIRWAYS